idekerlab/heat-diffusion/README.md

 All nodes that do not have this nodeAttribute set will be treated as having zero heat.

 ### Response Body `<application/json>`
 The response body will contain a CX network containing the nodes, edges, and nodeAttributes aspects.
 Each node will have two associated attributes, `output_attribute_name`\_rank and `output_attribute_name`\_heat where `output_attribute_name` can be set via the query string parameters (e.g., diffusion_output_rank and diffusion_output_heat).
-The \_heat attribute will contain the heat of the node after diffusion, the \_rank will have the rank of the node relative to the heats of all other nodes in the network, starting with 0 as the hottest node.
+The \_heat attribute will contain the heat of the node after diffusion.
+The \_rank attribute will have the rank of the node relative to the heats of all other nodes in the network, starting with 0 as the hottest node.

 Note that while \_rank and \_heat attributes will be returned for each node in the CX network, attributes present in the input network and not related to heat_diffusion are not guaranteed to be returned.